 The River Fibreno

 The earliest inhabitants of this territory were the Volsci who were followed by the Samnites.
 These people lived in small village settlements and were involved in hunting, fishing, agriculture and the breeding of animals.
 In 293 the area was conquered by the Romans.
-Many wealthy and noble Romans were enchanted by the beauty of this area and had villas built here.
+Many wealthy and noble Romans were enchanted by the beauty of this area and built villas here.
 Cicero wrote in praise of it in a passage of his “De Legibus”.

 Following the fall of the Roman empire the territory was subjected to numerous invasions.
 The local inhabitants moved to to higher ground on a hill overlooking the lake and a fortified settlement was established.
-Posta is first documented in 970 relating to a donation by Rachisio, manager of Vicalvi, in favor of Montecassino, The Lordship, however, belonged to the Dukes of Capua.
-In 1017 they gifted it to the monks of Montecassino, who in turn in 1067 passed Posta to Counts of Aquino.
+The town of Posta is first documented in 970 relating to a donation by Rachisio, manager of Vicalvi, in favor of Montecassino.
+The Lordship, however, belonged to the Dukes of Capua.
+In 1017 they gifted it to the monks of Montecassino, who in turn in 1067 passed Posta to the Counts of Aquino.
 A castle was built protected by strong walls and towers.
 In 1157, involved in the clashes between the papal troops and the troops of the empire, it was set on fire by Count Gregorio de Ceccano.
 The Counts of Aquino held Posta until it was granted to the Cantelmo family, as part of the Duchy of Alvito.
 Later it then passed into the hands of various feudal lords of the Borgia, Navarro and Cordona families.
 In 1574 the writer Prudentius describes Posta as a small village known for its fish (carpioni) and for the thriving fishing activity.

 The earthquake of 1915 destroyed half of the urban centre and emigration resulted in the depopulation of the town.